hacktivist123/go-playground/README.md

 # go-playground
-Where I try to play and understand the Go programming language
+A playground for understanding the Go programming language